 "4.4.1.
 Dual-fuel operating mode indicator

-(a) A dual-fuel engine retrofit system shall have a visual indicator indicating to the driver the mode under which the engine operates (dual-fuel mode or diesel mode).
+A dual-fuel engine retrofit system shall have a visual indicator indicating to the driver (if applicable) the mode under which the engine operates (dual-fuel mode or diesel mode), with the following requirements:

-(b) The characteristics and the location of this indicator are left to the discretion of the engine retrofit system manufacturer and may be part of an already existing visual indication system.
+(a) The characteristics and the location of this indicator are left to the discretion of the engine retrofit system manufacturer and may be part of an already existing visual indication system.

-(c) This indicator may be completed by a message display.
+(b) This indicator may be completed by a message display.
 The system used for displaying the messages referred to in this point may be the same as the ones used for OBD, correct operation of NOx control measures, or other maintenance purposes.

-(d) The visual element of the dual-fuel operating mode indicator shall not be the same as the one used for the purposes of OBD (that is, the MI – Malfunction Indicator), for the purpose of ensuring the correct operation of NOx control measures, or for other engine maintenance purposes.
+(c) The visual element of the dual-fuel operating mode indicator shall not be the same as the one used for the purposes of OBD (that is, the MI – Malfunction Indicator), for the purpose of ensuring the correct operation of NOx control measures, or for other engine maintenance purposes.

-(e) Safety alerts always have display priority over the operating mode indication.
+(d) Safety alerts always have display priority over the operating mode indication.

-(f) For vehicles equipped with an ADS, the dual-fuel engine retrofit system shall be capable to send a signal to the ADS, indicating the mode under which the engine operates (dual-fuel mode or diesel mode)."
+For a dual-fuel engine retrofit system capable of operating on vehicles equipped with an ADS, it shall send a signal to the ADS, indicating the mode under which the engine operates (dual-fuel mode or diesel mode)."